BouzoulasDimitrios/Qlearning-Pong-Workshop-in-Cpp/README.md

 |  state 2 |  0.981  | -0.878  | -0.825  |

-Now during the testing phase the only thing that our model has to do is to look at the highest number for a given game state and take that action. <br>
+Now during the testing phase the only thing that our model has to do is look at the highest number for a given game state and take that action. <br>
-If it was trained correctly it should be able to play the game.
+If it was trained correctly, it should be able to play the game.

 # Qlearning
 ## Goal

-The goal we have is a model that can play **pong**. <br>
+The goal we have is a model that can play **PONG**. <br>
-Due to the simplicity of the approach it can be difficult to make the model perform fancy moves<br>
+Due to the simplicity of the approach, it can be difficult to make the model perform fancy moves<br>
 and teach it to hit the ball with nice angles.

-As a result the problem is approached with a simpler goal.<br>
+As a result, the problem is approached with a simpler goal.<br>
 **"Make the model always hit the ball"**.<br>
 That will be the goal for the model, and the reason for that is simple.<br>
-In pong if you always hit the ball you cannot lose as a result you will win sooner or later.<br>
+In pong if you always hit the ball you cannot lose, and as a result you will win sooner or later.<br>
 <br>

 ## calculating game states

 This is one of the first problems that come up.<br>
-In order to calculate all the possible game states we run into a problem.<br>
+In order to calculate all the possible game states, we run into a problem.<br>
 There are simply too many of them.<br>

-In case we want to calculate all of the game states we have the following variables:<br>
+In case we want to calculate all of the game states, we have the following variables:<br>

     Right paddle: x, y